0xBABA/opsschool-mid-project-env/README.md

 ```
 ⚠️ Note that this will also provision an additional bucket used to store jenkins state

-2. Provision the project environment and capture outputs like jenkins and consul UI dns
+2. Provision the project environment

 ```
 cd ..